bruab/cs294_fall2015/src/morea/8.break/experience-1.md

 #### For two points - Option B

 Complete the first part, and also implement your own error class.
-Add code which causes this error, and a command line option to invoke it.
+Add code which demonstrates the purpose of your error and raises it.
+Add a command line option to invoke it.